afontenot/kodi-autosubs/README.md

 3. Get the default subtitle.
-Prioritizing external subtitles (which are assumed to be in the same location as the file, with '.srt' as the extensions), then internal forced subtitles, then internal subtitles with the "default" flag set, then any other subtile tagged as English in the file.
+Prioritizing external subtitles (which are assumed to be in the same location as the file, with '.srt' as the extension), then internal forced subtitles, then internal subtitles with the "default" flag set, then any other subtile tagged as English in the file.